 Our emphasis is on helping you maintain a healthy body!
 Our approach is centered on improving your body's natural functions.
-We believe that the different parts of the body make up a unified whole, and that the body has a natural ability to heal.
-The entire body can be mobilized to help reduce pain and increase function and ease of movement.
+We believe in Osteopathic principles - that the different parts of the body make up a unified whole - and that the body has a natural ability to heal.
+The entire body can be mobilized to help reduce pain, increase function and ease of movement.

-Through effective massage and manual therapy, your innate healing ability will be stimulated and maximized.
-I have had great success in reducing chronic pain and treating the following conditions:
+Through effective manual therapy, massage and osteopathic manual therapy, your innate healing ability will be stimulated and maximized.
+With over 3,500 hours of clinical experience in settings that include sports and rehabilitation clinics to high-end resorts, I have had great success using these techniques to reduce chronic pain and sucessfully treat the following conditions:

 - Low-back pain and sciatica

 - Headaches and migraines